Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 What did I end up getting?

 A Manulife VUL for 25,000 per year times ten years.
-It was the lowest and most straight-forward plan in the offer.
+It was the lowest and most straightforward plan in the offer.
 Most importantly, it was offered by a familiar friend who’s x years older than me and was planning for his wedding.
 More than finances, I treated him as a financial coach.
 While a hybrid VUL has cons and a lazy option towards investing, it was a practical option of having a “hybrid insurance + investment” now and accelerate my finance journey.
-That time, getting started for me was better than getting it perfect right away.
+At that time, getting started for me was better than getting it perfect immediately.

 Remember, the agents you are getting are the same person your parents will contact you for an eventual death claim.
 Would you rather trust that moment to a random agent in a bank or a mutual friend you look up to?

 I’m not selling insurance, so I won’t try to explain this in detail.
-I’ll save that to your college or school friend who messaged you recently or the one posting tips, but you’ve been thinking twice of messaging.
+I’ll save that for your college or school friend who messaged you recently or the one posting tips, but you’ve been thinking twice about messaging.

 But here are some anecdotes from my friends that hit the nail in the head on we need an insurance: